hafezbazrafshan/three-phase-modeling/README.md

 If you are interested in using this material in your research, we kindly request you to cite the following publication:

-M. Bazrafshan and N. Gatsis, ``Comprehensive modeling of three-phase distribution systems via the bus admittance matrix," IEEE Trans. on Power Systems, submitted.
+M. Bazrafshan and N. Gatsis, ``Comprehensive modeling of three-phase distribution systems via the bus admittance matrix," _IEEE Trans.
+Power Syst._, submitted.
+[Online].
+Available: https://arxiv.org/abs/1705.06782